viewstools/docs/README.md

 color #f7941e
 ```

-And here's how it should look like AFTER using a custom variable:
+And here's how it should look like AFTER turning Text Block into a custom variable/part:
 ```views
 Filename
 ```

-Calling UI Variables by the `Filename` requires the `filename.view` in src
+Calling Variables by the `Filename` requires the `Filename.view` in src
 folder with the extracted code.
-In the example above, `filename.view` should have:
+In the example above, `Filename.view` should have:

 ```views
 Text